Arts of China: Peking opera

 The best-known form of Chinese opera is Beijing or Peking opera, which assumed its present form in the mid-19th century and was extremely popular in the Qing dynasty (1644–1911).
 In Beijing Opera, traditional Chinese string and percussion instruments provide a strong rhythmic accompaniment to the acting.
 The acting is based on allusion: gestures, footwork, and other body movements express such actions as riding a horse, rowing a boat, or opening a door.

 Although it is called Beijing opera, its origins are not in Beijing but in the Chinese provinces of Anhui and Hubei.
 Beijing opera got its two main melodies, Xipi and Erhuang, from Anhui and Hubei operas.
 Much dialogue is also carried out in an archaic dialect originating partially from those regions.
 It also absorbed music and arias from other operas and musical arts such as the historic Qinqiang.
 It is regarded that Beijing Opera was born when the Four Great Anhui Troupes came to Beijing in 1790.
 Beijing opera was originally staged for the court and came into the public later.
 In 1828, some famous Hubei troupes came to Beijing.
 They often jointly performed in the stage with Anhui troupes.
 The combination gradually formed Beijing opera's main melodies.

 Dance

 In ancient China.
 Chinese dance was divided into two types, civilian and military.
 In the Shang and Zhou period, civilian dance, dancers held feather banners in their hands, symbolizing the distribution of the fruits of the day's hunting or fishing.
 Military dance involved brandishing of weapons, for example it was recorded that the Han founding Emperor Liu Bang was fond of the war dance of the Ba people, and large scale performances of the dance involved the brandishing of various weapons to the accompaniment of drums and songs in the Ba language.

 The best known Chinese dances are the Dragon dance and the Lion dance.

 Visual arts

 Contemporary art

+New forms of Chinese art were heavily influenced by the New Culture Movement, which adopted Western techniques and employed socialist realism.

+Socialist realism was introduce into Chinese oil painting through a class held by Konstantin Maksimov in Beijing.
+Feng Fasi's The Heroic Death of Liu Hulan is regarded as a classic socialist realist painting.